Characterizing Phase Fragility via Algorithmically Prepared Ancillas in Repeated-Interaction Models: Model and system dynamics

 \section{Model and system dynamics}

-The fragility of valuable quantum information under realistic noisy conditions has motivated researchers to better understand the behavior of information under decoherence and dissipation not merely as a source loss, but as a novel computational resource~\cite{verstraete_quantum_2009}.
-Our work centers on a paradigm that quantum reservoirs need not merely function as irreversible sinks for system information, but can instead act as structured communication channels, transferring specific signatures of the environment to the system~\cite{blume-kohout_simple_2005, zwolak_redundancy_2017, seah_nonequilibrium_2019}.
+The fragility of valuable quantum information under realistic noisy conditions has motivated researchers to better understand the role of decoherence and dissipation not only as sources of information loss, but also as mechanisms that can mediate structured information transfer~\cite{verstraete_quantum_2009}.
+In this broader perspective, quantum reservoirs need not merely function as irreversible sinks for system information, but can instead act as structured communication channels, transferring specific signatures of the environment to the system~\cite{seah_nonequilibrium_2019, blume-kohout_simple_2005, zwolak_redundancy_2017}.
+This viewpoint is also conceptually related to studies of noisy quantum phase communication channels, where information is encoded in a phase shift and degraded by phase diffusion or related noise mechanisms ~\cite{teklu_noisy_2015, trapani_quantum_2015, adnane_quantum_2019}.
+Although those works address communication-channel settings rather than the collision-model framework considered here, they provide a relevant precedent for connecting noisy phase encoding, phase fragility, and information-based characterization.

-In this context, the quantum collision model offers a powerful framework for analytically tracking how parameter-dependent features of an engineered quantum information reservoir become imprinted on the steady state of a probe system.
-Its tractability enables the derivation of master equations that allow direct evaluation of Quantum Fisher Information (QFI) under realistic noise conditions.
+In this context, the quantum collision model provides a convenient and analytically tractable framework for tracking how parameter-dependent features of an engineered information reservoir are transferred to a probe system through repeated interactions.
+In particular, the model allows one to characterize the asymptotic probe state reached after many sequential interactions, which we refer to as a steady state probe response in the sense of a fixed point of the repeated interaction dynamics.
+This tractability enables the derivation of effective master equations that allow direct evaluation of the quantum Fisher information associated with this asymptotic probe state.

-Fig.~\ref{fig:Fig1} provides an overview of the proposed framework, illustrating (a) the noisy initialization of individual reservoir units and (b) their sequential interactions with a probe system within a collision model.
+Fig.~\ref{fig:Fig1} provides an overview of the proposed framework, illustrating (a) the noisy, finite time preparation of individual reservoir units and (b) their sequential interactions with a probe system within a collision model.
 In this scheme, both the reservoir units and the probe system are modeled as two-level quantum systems (qubits).